cecep31/goecho/README.md

 # goecho
-*try rest api with echo framwaork and other library*
+*trying rest api with echo framwaork and other library*